 Contact A New Haven Truck Accident Attorney Today

 Truck accident litigation is one of the most complex areas of law today.
 As such, when an accident occurs involving a large commercial vehicle, it is critical to seek the advice and guidance of a legal professional.
 Jonathan Perkins Injury Lawyers have studied the ins and outs of containerized trucking information.
 With this knowledge, we are able to craft a case for our clients that breed the maximum compensation possible.

-With offices in New Haven, Hartford, and Bridgeport, our experienced personal injury attorneys are able to provide unmatched legal services.
+We have offices in New Haven, Bridgeport, Hartford, Waterbury and New London, and serve clients throughout Connecticut.
 Our goal is simple, put our clients in a position to win maximum payments for the injuries that a negligent party caused.
 We work diligently to provide you with the comfort and care that you deserve during this difficult, stressful time.
 Our compassionate accident injury attorneys have dedicated over 25 years to serving the residents of Connecticut.

-Please fill out a Free Case Review on this page to learn more about your legal options.
+Please fill out a Free Case Evaluation on this page to learn more about your legal options.